Capabilities and Evaluation Biases of Large Language Models in Classical Chinese Poetry Generation: A Case Study on Tang Poetry¶

 Loss & Training¶

 No model training is involved.
-Generation uses temperature \(T=0.4\); evaluation is conducted in a zero-shot setting.
+Generation uses \(T=0.4\), and all evaluations (including LLM cross-evaluation and expert verification) are conducted in a zero-shot setting.

 Key Experimental Results¶